-In addition, some users suggest updating Windows to the latest version or changing hard drive can fix Windows 10 File History backup not working.
+In addition, some users suggest updating Windows to the latest version or changing the hard drive can fix Windows 11/Windows 10 File History not working.

 Many users look for solutions to this issue in various forums.
 Here we have connected some possible solutions to the issue of File History not backing up all the files.

-To resolve this issue, you can try turning off File History and turn it on again to force a refresh.
-Additionally, try removing the folder from the included list and add it again.
+To resolve this issue, you can try turning off File History and turning it on again to force a refresh.
+Additionally, try removing the folder from the included list and adding it again.

 If the issue still appears, click on Advanced setting on the File History screen, and check the Event logs for any errors.